rapid7/godap/CONTRIBUTING.md

 # Testing

+There are two testing frameworks in place.

+Code-level tests are required, and must be written in [goconvey](https://github.com/smartystreets/goconvey).
+This library allows behavior-driven development and testing.
+It is also compatible with standard golaing `testing.T`.

-[bats](https://github.com/sstephenson/bats) is currently used to run functional tests that exercise tests for `godap`.  [travis-ci](https://travis-ci.com) will automatically run all `bats` tests defined in this project upon each PR.
-You are encouraged to add tests as you add/convert functionality.
+Additionally, [bats](https://github.com/sstephenson/bats) is currently used to run integration tests.  [travis-ci](https://travis-ci.com) will automatically run all `bats` tests defined in this project upon each PR.
+You are encouraged to add tests as you add/convert functionality from ruby-based dap to make the port easier.

 To run tests outside of travis-ci: